from training.npr.org: https://training.npr.org/sources/tiya-miles/

 Tiya Miles is a professor of history at Harvard University and Radcliffe Alumnae Professor at the Radcliffe Institute for Advanced Study, and a 2011 MacArthur Fellow.
 She is a historian and creative writer whose work explores the intersections of African American, Native American and women’s histories.
 Her interests also include articulating and enlivening African American environmental consciousness.

-Her latest book is All That She Carried: The Journey of Ashley’s Sack, a Black Family Keepsake, was a National Book Award winner.
+Her latest book, All That She Carried: The Journey of Ashley’s Sack, a Black Family Keepsake, was a National Book Award winner.
 Her other books include The Dawn of Detroit: A Chronicle of Slavery and Freedom in the City of the Straits (2017) and Ties That Bind: The Story of an Afro-Cherokee Family in Slavery and Freedom (second edition, 2015).

 Expertise: American history, Native American issues, African American studies, interrelationship between Native Americans and African Americans, women’s issues, abolition, slavery, “Black Indian” identities